KeltonMVP/rules/docs/wiki-info/useful-commands/other-commands.en.md

 ### /requestevent

 This command represents a request form that level 2 helpers and B-Zone RPG server administrators can read, who will accept or not your request to organize an event.
-For more information about this command, access [this](/other-systems/events) page.

 ### /join